NBISweden/workshop-python/vt17/assignment.md

    <summary>Tip</summary>
    <section>
    <p>Check that the <code>start_codon</code> is <code>ATG</code>, and that the <code>stop_codon</code> corresponds to a proper stop codon</p>
-   <p>Make your program throw a warning in case the transcript you are currently translating does not begin with a start-codon and end with a stop-codon</p>
+   <p>Make your program throws a warning in case the transcript you are currently translating does not begin with a start-codon and end with a stop-codon</p>
    </section>
    </details>